ulikoehler/YakDB/YakServer/doc/external-protocol.md

 ### Write flags: These flags can optionally be supplied with write requests (bitwise-OR different flags to get the flag bytes

-* 0x01 PARTSYNC: Hand request to database backend before acknowledging.
+* 0x01 PARTSYNC: Hand request over to database backend before acknowledging.
 Does not imply synchronous disk writes.
 * 0x02 FULLSYNC: Force synchronous write to database

 Requests that are not flagged PARTSYNC are called ASYNC.